tendermint/tendermint/docs/spec/reactors/consensus/proposer-selection.md

 | __new step__  |   |    | p1 |    | p3  |     |A(i) -= avg, avg = -1

 The procedure could continue without modifications.
 However, after a sufficiently large number of modifications in validator set, the priority values would migrate towards maximum or minimum allowed values causing truncations due to overflow detection.
-For this reason, the selection procedure adds another __new step__ that shifts the current priority values left or right such that the average remains close to 0.
+For this reason, the selection procedure adds another __new step__ that shifts the current priority values left or right such that the priority sum remains close to 0.

 The modified selection algorithm is: